tumb1er/bamboo-build-tools/README.md

 Mark last release candidate as final release.

 #### Example:
-> git-release PROJ-123 1.0.0
+> git-release PROJ-123

-In this example script will mark last 1.0.0-* as 1.0.0 and commit changes with commit message started with integration task key.
+In this example script find integration task PROJ-123 in jira and mark its fix versions as released.

 Deploy and Test Tools